cx-language/cx/README.md

 To run the test suite, you also need [lit](http://llvm.org/docs/CommandGuide/lit.html), which you can get with `pip install lit`.

+I recommend using [Ninja](https://ninja-build.org/) instead of Make, because it has cleaner output, and runs builds in parallel by default.
+It can be installed with `sudo apt install ninja-build` (Ubuntu) or `brew install ninja` (macOS).

 To get started, run the following commands:

     git clone https://github.com/delta-lang/delta.git
     cd delta
     mkdir build
     cd build
-    cmake -G "Unix Makefiles" ..
+    cmake -G Ninja ..

 After this, the following commands can be used:

-- `make` builds the project.
+- `ninja` builds the project.
-- `make check` runs the test suite and reports errors in case of failure.
+- `ninja check` runs the test suite and reports errors in case of failure.
-- `make coverage` generates a test coverage report under `coverage/`.
+- `ninja coverage` generates a test coverage report under `coverage/`.

 ## Documentation